ericdybal/mail-service/README.md

 ## Extending the service

-* **Custom email provider**
+### Custom email provider

-The following shows how to implement a custom email provider.
+The following example shows how to implement a custom email provider.
+To register a custom email provider with the service, refer to the **emailProvider.js**.

 ```
 let providerConfig